edwardanderson/articular/README.md

 ```

 ## Features

-Articular has several features to help keep your documentation succinct.
+Articular has several features to help keep documentation succinct.

-### Defaults & Emojis
+### Default Types and Properties

-1. Built-in defaults for common types and properties mean less boiler-plate syntax.
+1. Built-in [defaults](defaults.json) for common types and properties mean less boiler-plate syntax.
+Both of these two patterns populate the same JSON structure with data:

-    The following two patterns generate the same data, because the default property for a `Name` is _identified by_, and a block quote can be used to specify textual content instead of the `_property_ **value**` pattern.

     ```markdown
     # Queen Nefertiti